matomo-org/developer-documentation/docs/3.x/generated/Piwik/Measurable/Measurable.md

     - `$idsite` (`int`) &mdash;
        The ID of the site we want data for.
 - It throws one of the following exceptions:
-    - `UnexpectedWebsiteFoundException`
+    - `Piwik\Exception\UnexpectedWebsiteFoundException`

 <a name="setsites" id="setsites"></a>
 <a name="setSites" id="setSites"></a>
 ### `setSites()`

 Sets the cached site data with an array that associates site IDs with individual site data.

 #### Signature